Pandora's $10 Spotify rival opens up for anyone to join

 - 30 days free for non-paying Pandora listeners who've already taken 30 days free of a Plus or Premium indirect trial and who become direct subscribers.

-The service is available through Apple's App Store, Google's Play store or directly at www.pandora.com/premium.
+The service is available through Apple's App Store, Google's Play store or directly at Pandora.com/premium.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."